mozaik-association/mozaik/docs/Distribution-list-module.md

 ??? tip

-    You can access to this fonctionnality by clikcing on the "mass fonctionality" button in a distribution list form.
+    You can access to this fonctionnality by clikcing on the "mass action" button in a distribution list form below the "edit" button